zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Practice makes perfect.
 Do your failing early and often.
 Practice new ideas and skills as much as you can during the course, so you have something solid by the end.
 This is especially important for skills like math, languages, and music.
 This goes under the "strategy" section.
 Besides your final evaluation, strategy may be the most important part of your courses.

 <b>Concrete Outcomes/Metrics</b>
 Bad outcome: "I will become a better designer."
 (This doesn't really tell you if you've achieved the goal!)
 Good outcome: "I will complete four paid design jobs as a freelancer before the end of the semester."
 Success and failure of this outcome is crystal clear.
+MPC will reject contracts with vague goals.

 <b>Start with Good Materials</b>
 Spend some time researching the materials that you'll use for your course.
 Even if you don't know the exact books or chapters you'll use, put a good starting point.
 You can always tweak the materials or add more later.
 Get yourself on a firm foundation.
 Staff, other MPCers, and people at UFM can help you find resources for your course if you're unsure.
 Most resources are just a Google search away!